prisma/specs/caps/Readme.md

 ### Generic Schema

 First, we start with a generic schema of all possible Prisma features.
+You can think of this like a coloring book, the structure is in place, but it's up to you to fill in what you need.

 ```ts
 // Root node.
 A list of datasources and their capabilities